Bridging factor and sparse models: Simulation

 where $S(r)=\frac{1}{nT}\|\b R - \widehat{\b\Lambda}_r\widehat{\b F}_r\|_2^2$ and $C_{nT}:=\sqrt{\min(n,T)}$.

-Tables \ref{T:sizeSimul1} and \ref{T:sizeSimul2} report the results of the empirical size of test for different significance levels.
-We consider the case of $\phi=0$ in Table \ref{T:sizeSimul1} and $\phi=0.5$ in Table \ref{T:sizeSimul2} in the Supplementary Material.
-The tables present the results when the factors are known in panel (a), the factors are unknown but the number of factors is known in panel (b), or the number of factors are estimated either by the information criterion $\textnormal{IC}_1$ in panel (c) or the eigenvalue ratio procedure in panel (d).
-Table \ref{T:sizeSimulS1} in the Supplementary Material shows the results when the number of factors are determined by $\textnormal{IC}_2-\textnormal{IC}_4$.
+Table \ref{T:sizeSimul1} and \ref{T:sizeSimul2} reports the results of the empirical size of test for different significance levels.
+We consider the case of $\phi=0$ in Table \ref{T:sizeSimul1} and $\phi=0.5$ in \ref{T:sizeSimul2}.
+The tables present the results when the factors are known in panel (a), the factors are unknown but the number of factors is known in panel (b), or the number of factors is estimated either by the information criterion $\textnormal{IC}_1$ in panel (c) or the eigenvalue ratio procedure in panel (d).

-A number of facts emerge from the inspection of the results in the Table \ref{T:sizeSimul1}.
+A number of facts emerge from the inspection of the results in Table \ref{T:sizeSimul1}.
 First, size distortions are small when the factors are known.
 In this case, the test is undersized when the pair $(n,T)$ is small.
-When the factor are not known but the true number of factors is available, the size distortions are high only when $T=100$ and $n=50$ due to inaccurate estimation of factors.
+When the factor is not known but the true number of factors is available, the size distortions are high only when $T=100$ and $n=50$ due to inaccurate estimation of factors.
 However, the distortions disappear when the pair $(T,n)$ grows.
 In this case, the empirical size is similar to the situation reported in Panel (a).
-The finite performance of test in the case where the number of factors is selected by information criterion $\textnormal{IC}_1$ is almost indistinguishable to the case reported in Panel (b).
+The finite performance of the test in the case where the number of factors is selected by information criterion $\textnormal{IC}_1$ is almost indistinguishable from the case reported in Panel (b).
 However, the results with the eigenvalue ratio procedure are much worse when $T=100$ and $n=50$.
-In this case, the procedure selects less factors than true number $r=3$.
-For instance, the procedure selects 2 or less factors in 36\% of the replications.
+In this case, the procedure selects fewer factors than the true number $r=3$.
+For instance, the procedure selects 2 or fewer factors in 36\% of the replications.
 Just as comparison, for $T=100$ and $n=50$, $\textnormal{IC}_1$ underdetermines the number of factors only in 3.10\% of the cases.
-The latter also confirms that over estimation of the number of factors will not have big adversorial effect.
-For all the other combinations of $T$ and $n$ all the data-driven methods selects the correct number of factors in almost all replications.
+The latter also confirms that overestimation of the number of factors will not have a big adversarial effect.
+For all the other combinations of $T$ and $n$ all the data-driven methods select the correct number of factors in almost all replications.